halaxa/json-machine/README.md

 <a name="in-memory-json-strings"></a>
 ### In-memory JSON strings
 There is also a method `JsonMachine::fromString()`.
-You may wonder, why is it there.
-Why just not use `json_decode`?
-True, when parsing short strings, JSON Machine may be overhead.
-But if you are forced to parse a big string and the stream is not available, JSON Machine may be better than `json_decode`.
+If you are forced to parse a big string and the stream is not available, JSON Machine may be better than `json_decode`.
-The reason is that unlike `json_decode` it still traverses the JSON string one item at a time and doesn't load the whole resulting PHP structure into memory at once.
+The reason is that unlike `json_decode`, JSON Machine still traverses the JSON string one item at a time and doesn't load all resulting PHP structures into memory at once.

 Let's continue with the example with 10,000 users.
 This time they are all in string in memory.
 When decoding that string with `json_decode`, 10,000 arrays (objects) is created in memory and then the result is returned.
-JSON Machine on the other hand creates single array for found item in the string and yields it back to you.
-When you process this item and iterate to the next one, another single array is created.
+JSON Machine on the other hand creates single structure for each found item in the string and yields it back to you.
+When you process this item and iterate to the next one, another single structure is created.
 This is the same behaviour as with streams/files.
 Following table puts the concept into perspective:

 |                             | String items in memory at a time | Decoded PHP items in memory at a time | Total |